corentinplumet/corentinplumet.github.io/index.md

 ></iframe>
 </div>

 For most of the countries, the lockdown is a real break in the mobility pattern.
-Mobility in france for example, decreases by around 70% after the beginning of the lockdown.
+Mobility in France for example, decreases by around 70% after the beginning of the lockdown.
 However, for some countries like Japan the decrease is less noticeable.
 This disparity in moblity change motivates the clustering of countries.
 If we want to see if the lockdown had an impact on the attention towards videogames, we can't consider all the countries has one group but we need to group them according to their "lockdown Intensity".

 ![Branching](/assets/img/countries_cluster.png)

 There are 3 clear tendancies with very similar pattern.
-One group, had a very restrictive lockdown with a minium mobility around 70%-80% of what it was before the lockdown.
+One group, had a very restrictive lockdown with a minium mobility around 75% of what it was before the lockdown.
 The second group, had a restrictive lockdown with a minium mobility around 45% of what it was before the lockdown.
 The last group also experienced a lockdown but it was an unrestrictive one, leading to a small decrease in total mobility.

 ## Attention towards video games

 Now that we have grouped the countries according to their lockdown intensity, we can get the measure of the attention shift towards video games.

-During the lockdown, people were most od the time at home, and thus got more free time than usual, which translate into a higher traffic on the wikipedia website overall.
+During the lockdown, people were most of the time at home, and thus had more free time than usual, which translates into a higher traffic on the wikipedia website overall.
 Thus, we are not using the absolute value of the pageviews, but the percentage of views on video games related pages amongst all the wikipedia traffic.

 The following figure shows therefore the percentage of wikipedia pageviews related to video games in the same countries we have in the mobility part.